 Higher education can be your path to riches, but only if you choose your major carefully.
 If you don’t, an undergraduate or postgraduate degree will earn you only as much as a high-school diploma.
 Not all majors are created equal.
 But what makes one “rich,” what salary or income one should earn to deserve that … Read more

 What do the terms “sell-side” and “buy-side” mean in the world of finance?
 Let’s try to demystify them.
 Difference between sell-side and buy-side What does a sell-side firm do?
 The sell-side comprises professionals who represent companies that need to raise capital by selling securities.
 Sell-side institutions include investment banking and commercial banking firms, … Read more

-Of the top-five most-attractive employers for business graduates, three are tech firms, according to a survey conducted by Universum in 2017.
+Of the top-five most-attractive employers for business graduates, three are tech firms, according to a survey conducted by Universum last year.
 Google is at the top, Apple is at No. 3, and Amazon at No. 5.